-For 2000 years, between 6000 and 4000 B.C., the Saraswati flowed as a great river.
+For 2000 years, between 6000 and 4000 B.C., the Sarasvati flowed as a great river.
 R. D. Oldham (1886) was the first geologist who argued logically pointing to the great changes in the drainage pattern of the rivers of Punjab and western Rajasthan converting a once fertile region into a desert.
-According to geological and glaciological studies, the Saraswati was supposed to have originated in Bandapunch massif (Saraswati-Rupin glacier confluence at Naitwar in western Garhwal).
+According to geological and glaciological studies, the Sarasvati was supposed to have originated in Bandapunch massif (Sarasvati-Rupin glacier confluence at Naitwar in western Garhwal).

 The river, which had originated from Kapal tirith in the Himalayas in the west of Kailash, was flowing southward to Mansarovar and then taking a turn towards west.
 Even today the Sarasvati flows from the south of Mana pass which meets river Alaknanda, 3 km away in the south of Mana village.
 Descending through Adibadri, Bhavanipur and Balchapur in the foothills to the plains, the river took roughly a southwesterly course, passing through the plains of Punjab, Haryana, Rajasthan, Gujarat and finally it is believed to have debounched into the ancient Arabian Sea at the Great Rann of Kutch.
 In this long journey, the Sarasvati is believed to have had three tributaries, Shatadru (Sutlej) originating from Mount Kailas, Drishadvati from Siwalik Hills and the old Yamuna.
 They flowed together along a channel, presently known as the Ghaggar River, which is known as Hakra River in Rajasthan and Nara in Sindh.
 Some experts consider these two rivers as a single river whereas others consider the upper course of the Sarasvati as Ghaggar and the lower course as the Hakra River, while some others call the Sarasvati of the weak and declining stage as the Ghaggar.